pairofdice/pairofdice/README.md

 ### o/

-A junior software developer student at Hive Helsinki!
+A software developer student at Hive Helsinki!